fetchai/agents-aea/docs/thermometer-skills-step-by-step.md

                 )
             )
 ```
-The main difference between this handler and the `thermometer` handler is that in this one we create more than one handler.
+The main difference between this handler and the `thermometer` skill handler is that in this one we create more than one handler.
-The reason is that we receive messages not only from the `thermometer` AEA but also from the `decision_maker` and the [OEF search node](../oef-ledger).
+The reason is that we receive messages not only from the `my_thermometer` AEA but also from the `decision_maker` and the [OEF search node](../oef-ledger).
 So we need a handler to be able to read different kinds of messages.

 To handle the [OEF search node](../oef-ledger) response on our search request adds the following code in the same file: